sofia-fischer/philo-blog/content/posts/2026-02-refactoring.md

 for easier refactoring in the future.

 The next step to this would be to remove setting methods to replace them by enforcing settings on initialisation, making the configuration of a class immutable.
+If that initialisation becomes more and more complex a factory function can help to organise the initialisation of classes in a readable and flexible way.

+{{< alert "comment" >}}
+Even some patterns like Builder pattern can help here to collect the information needed to initialise a function in multiple places.
+{{< /alert >}}

 #### Separate Query from Modifier